Aqtoni/Account-manager/README.md

-# Angular NestJS PostgreSQL GraphQL Typeorm Docker
+#NestJS PostgreSQL GraphQL Typeorm Docker

 A simple Backend application based on NestJS, where PostgreSQL acts as a database to control the base TypeORM is used, Graphql is used as a query language.
 All this is packed in Docker-Compose